Chronic stress upsets the happy tum

 The thief of time

 Traditionally procrastination is known as the great thief of time; and so it is.
-But increasingly the cellphone, social media and television have stolen so many hours that we have little opportunity for quietness and meditation.
+But increasingly the cellphone, social media and television too are stealing so many hours that we have little opportunity for quietness and meditation.

-Nor do we today have time for the activities that enable us to deal with chronic stress; taking a gentle stroll, hobbies and gardening.
+Nor do we today have time for the activities that enable us to deal with chronic stress; taking a gentle stroll, hobbies and gardening, for example.

 "There is increasing evidence that exposure to plants and green space and particularly to gardening, is beneficial to mental and physical health."